Frequently asked questions

 The program starts with foundational concepts before moving on to more advanced subjects.
 This happens over multiple courses, so learners have time to develop their knowledge.
 The more advanced courses work on the idea that learners are familiar with certain development principles and techniques.

-The complexity of each course matches up with our digital badge levels, so starting with the courses that offer Level 1 badges will help learners build their skills in a manageable way.
+The complexity of each course matches up with our digital credential levels, so starting with the courses that offer Level 1 badges will help learners build their skills in a manageable way.

 What are office hours?